Skip to content

 2. Click on the ellipsis icon at the far right of the corresponding row.

-3. Select the delete option from the drop down menu.
+3. Select Delete from the dropdown menu.

 4. A warning will appear asking ‘Are you sure you want to remove the insurance record?’.

-Legal Description
+Legal Description Tab

-Other Securities
+Other Securities Tab

-The Other Securities tab contains details about additional assets that can be used as collateral for the application.
-Within this tab, you will find a checkbox labeled 'Assignment of Rents/Caveats' and a text area where you can enter information about the conditions related to these other securities.
-For example, you can provide details about a Mobile Home that is included as part of the collateral.
+The Other Securities tab contains details about additional assets that can be used as collateral in the application.
+This tab includes a checkbox for Assignment of Rents/Caveats and a text area for entering information about the conditions associated with these other securities (for example, details about a Mobile Home included as part of the collateral).

-Owners
+Owners Tab

 Add an Owner